terpnetwork/networks/testnet/upgrades/v4.2.0/README.md

 This upgrade follows the state export the network, so that we are using the same terpd version on the testnet as the mainnet.

-## This is a security upgrade.
-IT IS CONSENSUS BREAKING, so please apply the fix only on height TBD.

 ### Release Details
 * Go version has been frozen at `1.21`.
 If you are going to build `terpd` binary from source, make sure you are using the right GO version!